Vehicle Import Nigeria: VehCAP, Form M, SONCAP, and Customs Duty Explained

 From order confirmation to vehicle handover, a typical new vehicle import runs as follows:

-1. Weeks 1–2: Proforma invoice finalised with supplier; Form M opened at your authorised dealer bank; SONCAP pre-shipment inspection booked with Intertek, SGS, or Bureau Veritas at the origin country
+1. Weeks 1–2: Proforma invoice finalised with supplier; current SON-NADDC VehCAP status checked; Form M opened at your authorised dealer bank; SONCAP requirements confirmed for the HS code and vehicle category

 3. Weeks 3–6: Vehicle loaded onto RoRo vessel; transit time from Europe ranges 18–28 days; from Asia approximately 28–35 days depending on routing

-4. Weeks 6–7: Vessel arrives at Nigerian port; Bill of Lading, commercial invoice, packing list, CoC, and Form M submitted to customs; duties assessed by Nigeria Customs Service
+4. Weeks 6–7: Vessel arrives at Nigerian port; Bill of Lading, commercial invoice, packing list, Form M, PAAR, conformity documents, and any current VehCAP/destination inspection requirements are checked before release processing

 5. Weeks 7–8: Duty payment processed; customs examination conducted — 100% physical examination for first-time importers, document-based check for established importers with clean records; vehicle released from customs